 The criteria used to determine the Outstanding Graduate Teaching Awards should include evidence that the TA:

 This year, department heads will nominate eligible graduate students for the CETL Outstanding Graduate Teachings Award based on the criteria above.
-Graduate Students will be notified of their candidacy by November 21st, and will have seven weeks to complete an awards supplemental packet which is due on January 9th.
-A committee of former ITL teaching fellows will review the nominations and determine the winners of the 2017 Center for Excellence in Teaching & Learning Awards.
-Winners will be announced on March 1st and honored at the CETL Awards Reception on April 4, 2017.
+Graduate Students will be notified of their candidacy in November and will have seven weeks to complete an awards supplemental packet.
+A committee will review the nominations and determine the winners of the Center for Excellence in Teaching & Learning Awards.
+Winners will be announced in March and honored at the CETL Awards Reception in April.